 When the PAS754 was released, Sir Edmund Burton, TSI President said “it is unacceptable to customers, users, shareholders and taxpayers that major programmes have been delayed and, in many cases, have failed because of serious defects in software” I couldn’t agree more, but this must include all software: both internally developed software and purchased software.

-Senior Product Manager for Veracode’s application security platform including reporting, analytics and API feature sets as well are Veracode’s technology evolution from a monolithic architecture into MicroServices.
-Anne partners with Veracode customer’s to manage application security risk through new product features and functionality while enabling Veracode’s best in class scanning technologies.
+Senior Product Manager for CA Veracode’s application security platform including reporting, analytics and API feature sets as well are CA Veracode’s technology evolution from a monolithic architecture into MicroServices.
+Anne partners with CA Veracode customer’s to manage application security risk through new product features and functionality while enabling CA Veracode’s best in class scanning technologies.

 Love to learn about Application Security?